iopleke/Minechem/README.md

 Minechem 5
 =========

 Minechem 5 is a mod about chemistry and chemical industry.
-Originally maintained by LJDP and Rushmead and PixelPix.
-Minechem 5 is maintained by Jakimfett, With help from Mandrake and other open source contributors, and is based off the work of the previous iterations Minechem II, Minechem III and Minechem IV.
+Originally maintained by LJDP, Rushmead and Pixlepix.
+Minechem 5 is maintained by Jakimfett, With help from Mandrake and other open source contributors, and is based off the work of the many previous iterations.
 Split apart materials into their most basic components, then mesh them all together into something new.
 The possibilities are immense!

 Minechem can be found at: http://www.minechemmod.com/
 ## License: